AgarwalConsulting/Go-Training/overview/overview.md

 #### [JWT](https://jwt.io/) - JSON Web Token

 * *JSON Web Tokens are an open, industry standard RFC 7519 method for representing claims securely between two parties.*
+* *it's a signed JSON object that does something useful (for example, authentication).
+It's commonly used for Bearer tokens in Oauth 2.
+A token is made of three parts, separated by .'s.
+The first two parts are JSON objects, that have been base64url encoded.
+The last part is the signature, encoded the same way.*
 * They replace the now-obsolete method of maintaining client session info on the server side
 * JWT token can contain user info within them